koknat/dif/README.md

 Solution:  Use -sort

 #### Problem: files both need to be filtered using regexes, to strip out certain characters or sequences
+Solution1:  Use -grep <regex> or -ignore <regex> to filter in or out

-Solution1:  Use -search <regex> -replace <regex> to supply one instance of substitution and replacement
+Solution2:  Use -search <regex> -replace <regex> to supply one instance of substitution and replacement

-Solution2:  Use -replaceTable <file> to supply a file with many substitution/replacement regexes
+Solution3:  Use -replaceTable <file> to supply a file with many substitution/replacement regexes

 # Usage examples
 * dif file1 file2